Come along to a NC Poodle club retriever trial, sit behind the duck blind and see what and who makes training for a Working Certificate possible!

 Over the next few hours, dogs were tested on land retrieves and then we moved on to the water.
 Yours truly was assigned to a duck blind on a hill overlooking the water where for the next few hours we quacked and shot and flung dead ducks out of wingers for the poodles to jump in and bring back!
 JOY!!!

-Except not so much for me... after the illness that ravaged my body and the antihistamine for the pain meds...I kept falling asleep in the blind.
+Except not so much for me... after the illness that had ravaged my body, the before-dawn departure, and the antihistamine for the pain meds...I kept falling asleep in the blind.

-Believe me, WE know how much is spent getting to and participating in these events but you the exhibitor need to recognize the same - the sacrifice and expense that is made to create dog shows, obedience trials, hunt tests and field work for your pleasure.
+Believe me, WE know how much is spent getting to and participating in these events.
+I hope you the exhibitor recognize the the sacrifice and expense that is made to create dog shows, obedience trials, hunt tests and field work for your pleasure.

 So next time, make sure you take a few seconds to thank a club member for putting on your favored event or better yet JOIN a club or group and give YOUR time to see that what you call your passion will continue to exist.